Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Price round trip: around 300€.

-• Highlight: there is not much variety of direct flights.
+• Highlight: not much variety of direct flights.

 Whichever way you decide to come to the north of Scotland, I assure you that you will not regret it.
-If Edinburgh has already left you with your mouth open with its impressive castle and its narrow streets out of a medieval movie, knowing a wilder and more natural environment will end up making you fall in love.
+If Edinburgh has already left you open-mouthed with its impressive castle and its narrow streets taken from a medieval movie, getting to know a wilder and more natural environment will make you fall in love with it.